xmengkinaxis/CPP/System Design Interview Checklist.md

 - Definition
   - When choose one solution, gain some advantages but also accept some disadvantages, compared to another solution.
-  - It’s not just pros/cons in isolation, but rather what to give up in order to get something else, and why that decision fits the requirements.
+  - It’s not just pros/cons in isolation, but rather **what to give up in order to get something else, and why that decision fits the requirements**.
-  - The “trade-off” here isn’t just listing pros/cons, but showing the reasoning: Why one matters more in context of the requirements.
+  - The “trade-off” here isn’t just listing pros/cons, but showing the reasoning: **Why one matters more in context of the requirements.**

 - Goal
   - Every design choice comes with trade-offs.
 The goal is to choose the solution whose trade-offs do not severely impact the **most important requirements** of the system.